Japanese turtles become a plague in Mexico

 "Unfortunately, it is a species that has many requirements for space, food and cleaning for maintenance at home, so in the long term the owners decide to release them into bodies of water, causing their dispersion to natural environments."

-The main problem with this species is that it is usually very competitive with other types of turtles because of the space to nest, the sun, for food and for females.
+The main problem with this species is that it is usually very competitive with other types of turtles because of the space to nest, the sun, for food, and females.
 Experts say that small Japanese turtles are usually very aggressive.

 "Even small-sized specimens can fight with large specimens of other species and win because they are very aggressive, because of their bite, they are always trying to bite."